Touring Wisconsin's Craft Breweries

-From the Blatz, head 5 minutes north for Milwaukee’s historic Brewer’s Hill Neighborhood.
+From Solly's Grille, head south for Milwaukee’s historic Brewer’s Hill Neighborhood.
 Nestled alongside the Milwaukee River is the former “Beer Line” railroad bed, home to one of America’s most unique craft brewing operations, the Lakefront Brewery.

 Housed in a century old trolley station, Lakefront Brewery uses an assortment of “experienced” equipment purchased from defunct breweries throughout Germany and the eastern U.S. The Lakefront facility is also notable for its Three Stooges fermentation vats, its Bernie Brewer chalet (a relic from the late Milwaukee County Stadium, former home the MLB Brewers) and its boisterous Palm Garden, a German-style banquet hall that serves traditional Friday night fish fry to the sounds of a live polka band.

-Lakefront Brewery Tours cost $6 and are held most days of the week.
-In addition to a look at Lakefront’s brewing process and facilities, the tour includes four pours of beer, a free pint glass and a drink voucher for select Milwaukee bars.
-Lakefront is also a Travel Green Wisconsin certified business.
+Lakefront Brewery Tours not only take you through the brewing process and facilities, they also include four pours of beer, a free pint glass and a drink voucher for select Milwaukee bars.
+Lakefront is also a Travel Green Wisconsin-certified business.

 Dine: Historic Third Ward